Looking for a neat and elegant 9 to 1 dots rangoli for your entrance?

 • How to draw neat and symmetrical muggulu with dots

-The 9 to 1 dots rangoli belongs to the tradition of rangoli and kolam designs drawn at doorsteps across South India.
+This traditional art form belongs to the heritage of rangoli and kolam designs drawn at doorsteps across South India.
 Explore more in our Muggulu for Sankranthi collection.
-According to Wikipedia, rangoli is an art form using coloured rice, flour, and petals believed to bring good luck.
+According to Wikipedia, rangoli uses coloured rice, flour, and flower petals and is believed to bring prosperity and good luck.

-This 9 to 1 dots rangoli tutorial has earned 580 views and 6 likes from our community of rangoli enthusiasts.
+This tutorial has earned 586 views and 6 likes from our community of rangoli enthusiasts.

-9 to 1 dots rangoli — Step by Step Guide
+9 To 1 Dots Rangoli – Step by Step Guide

 What You Will Learn